 When you join us for Tea @ 3, you'll become a member of a community of tea drinkers of varying ages who are in it for more than just the tea.

-When you sit down for your cup of tea at 3:00 pm (or another time that's more convenient for you), you'll find comfort in knowing that you're part of group of people who are all doing the same thing - you may be physically separated, but you're not alone.
+When you sit down for your cup of tea in the afternoon, you'll find comfort in knowing that you're part of group of people who are all doing the same thing - you may be physically separated, but you're not alone.
 You're together in spirit, participating in a group activity.
 It'll become a ritual that you'll look forward to each day!